This page is the OSPP Mentor Guide. Please read and understand this guide carefully.

 Mentors must log in to the mentor system and complete identity verification after the community liaison submits project information.
 The verification deadline is May 7, 24:00 UTC+8.
 Projects without completed mentor verification will not be published on the website.

 🚨Mentors cannot participate in the event as student developers.
-If this situation is discovered during the event, the organizing committee will cancel their eligibility and will not issue bonuses or certificates for either role.
+If this situation is discovered during the event, the organizing committee will cancel their eligibility and will not issue remuneration or certificates for either role.

 3. Mentor Responsibilities and Participation Process